jessebmiller/cyphernoided2600/cyphernoided2600.md

 You are cyphernoided.
 Desparate, awake, at war, cyberaugmented, **cypher**secd, and para**noided**.

-You know harsh brutal truth that the power mad have been hiding from the sleeping herding masses.
+You *KNOW* the harsh and brutal truth, supressed by the power mad through corruption, lies, and propaganda.
+The sleepy herding masses lap it up.

-You know because they fucked your life up and you're going do to whatever it takes to fuck them up back and if you can, expose them and wake up the masses to their bullshit.
+You know because they fucked your life up and you're going do to whatever it takes to fuck them up back and if you can, expose them and wake the masses up to the smell of their bullshit.

 **STAY NOIDED**